danikaze/nextjs-boilerplate/README.md

 If based on the values the user should not have access to the page, the request can be redirected to other URL.

-_**NOTE:** With Next 9 you will get an Error because at this point, the headers have already been sent, but it still will work.
-From [Next 10](https://github.com/vercel/next.js/discussions/14890) you will be able to return a `redirect` object that will fix this.
-The error is only displayed in the console, and not in production mode._

 _**NOTE:** A different approach can also be chosen without using `getServerSideProps` if it's OK to show the (empty) page to a user without credentials if the data is actually secure (fetched with a protected API)._

 ### Testing